 The Lens Corrections panel lets you correct chromatic aberration and lens vignetting caused by the camera lens.

-The Effects panel lets you apply a vignette to a cropped photo or add a film-grain effect, or adjust the amount of haze or fog in a photograph.
+The Effects panel lets you apply a vignette to a cropped photo, add a film-grain effect, or adjust the amount of haze or fog in a photograph.

 The Camera Calibration panel makes adjustments to the default calibration settings for your camera.